thibaudcolas/frontend-starter-kit/docs/troubleshooting.md

 - Add `registry=http://registry.npmjs.org/` to `~/.npmrc` to force HTTP requests instead of HTTPS.
 - If the project is using a `npm-shrinkwrap.json` file, run `sed -i 's/https:/http:/g' npm-shrinkwrap.json` to change all of its URLS to HTTP.
+    - Additionnaly, make sure to update the `shrinkwrap` or `lock` command to do this automatically (see `package.json` on this project for an example).

 ### Error: `libsass` bindings not found.
 Try reinstalling `node-sass`